webpack/webpack.js.org/content/concepts/plugins.md

 };
 ```

-T> As clever JS developer you may remember the `Function.prototype.apply` method.
+T> As clever JavaScript developer you may remember the `Function.prototype.apply` method.
 Because of this method you can pass any function as plugin (`this` will point to the `compiler`).
 You can use this style to inline custom plugins in your configuration.

 ## 用法